-Norfolk & Norwich Open Studios 2019 will run from Saturday 25 May - Sunday 9 June.
+Norfolk & Norwich Open Studios 2019 ran from Saturday 25 May - Sunday 9 June.

 For 16 days each year, Norfolk & Norwich Open Studios celebrates the county’s artists and their achievements by offering them the opportunity to open their doors to the public to exhibit, sell and talk about their work.
-In 2018 over 450 artists will take part from over 250 studios and venues.
-16 Norfolk schools are also taking part, celebrating the exceptional artistic talent of young people in the county.
+In 2019 over 430 artists took part from over 250 studios and venues.
+19 Norfolk schools also took part, celebrating the exceptional artistic talent of young people in the county.

 Norfolk & Norwich Open Studios has established itself as one of the largest and most successful open studios schemes in the country.
 It gives visitors the opportunity to see new art, meet artists, and - with many of the works on display being for sale - to buy original artworks directly from their creators.